hotab/CentOS-application/README.md

 As we will use python for the main tool too - we can use yum's code for the repo of recipes, and we can integrate with it to look up software (will need to be changed when it is ported to non-rpm based distros, which is rather possible with all the other tooling that was selected, but that won't be hard to do).

 I propose this schedule:
+# Schedule

 + Week 1 - Think through most of the functions the core module will need, think through all the metafile format and propose a set of common commands for scripts, propose a common format for the include script for ease of usage.
 (This will require a lot of communication with community, and thus I give a week for it, and it might continue throughout all summer, and even after that (I am thinking about supporting this project after GSoC as well).
 But 80% will be done in the beginning).
 + Week 1 - 5.
 Code the functions for the core - repo communication, recipe creation, read software from yum, and so on.
 Examine yum's code to see whether there are parts to take from it.
-It is good and well-tested code, and that will simplify repo management - it can be a modification of some tool which is now in use.
-If that is not possible - I will also create this tool and create a repo format.
+It is good and well-tested code, and that will simplify repo management as well - it can be a modification of some tool which is now in use (also included in the schedule).
+If that is not possible or is too hard - I will also create this tool and create a repo format.
 + Week 6 - 9 - Write some recipes, and ajust the core functions to match the actual needs of the recipes.
-Create recipe groups (roles)
+(Roles are just recipes which only use and control other recipes.
+For example, mysql_role recipe can include firewall and mysql recipes)
 + Week 10 - 12 - Test everything through - create tests, verify them, and so on.

+Week 1 interlaps in the shedule, because I can create the formats for everything and exploring yum```'s code in parallel.
+I can also implement some obvious features that way.

+# Ways to do more if time allows

-If anything is finished faster than in schedule - these features will get implemented as well:
+If anything is finished faster than in schedule - these features can get implemented as well:
-+ If there are many kinds of the same software installed, give some generalised way to check which one is active right now (e.g. CentOS 7 has both iptables and firewalld after installation)
++ If there are many kinds of the same software installed, give some generalized way to check which one is active right now (e.g. CentOS 7 has both ```iptables``` and ```firewalld``` after installation)
-+ Make a yum plugin for recipe installation.
++ Make a ```yum``` plugin for recipe installation.
++ Simplify role creation
-+ Explore ways to avoid using sh for commands (see shortcomings)
++ Explore ways to avoid using sh for commands (see Shortcomings)
 + Code more recipes

 # Shortcomings

 + Using sh might be an overkill for this task - it is too flexible.
-Maybe there is a way to circument that without creating a macro language.
+Maybe there is a way to circument creating a macro language, which won't need quite some unneeded code.
-+ Using sh script and making an open repo with recipes can create a security problem in itself.
++ Creating an open repo with recipes can make a security problem in itself - there is no control over what content is in the package.

 I do not see any other major shortcomings.